All About Glaucoma in Eye »

 In the late stage of glaucoma, the visual field is severely reduced to tunnel vision (the only central visual field is remaining).
 Some people fall prey to blindness.
 Even in the late stages of glaucoma, eye doctors recommend eye drops.
 However, in some circumstances, they recommend surgery to reduce intraocular pressure.

 The symptoms of glaucoma depend on its type, which is:

 - Open-angle glaucoma

 No symptoms are seen in the onset of open-angle glaucoma.
-As the disease progresses, blind spots develop in the peripheral (side) visual field Most individuals with open-angle glaucoma do not feel any change in their vision until this glaucoma severely damage the eyes.
+As the disease progresses, blind spots develop in the peripheral (side) visual field Most individuals with open-angle glaucoma do not feel any change in their vision until this glaucoma severely damages the eyes.